 After a totally varied professional life—that included being a writer, website developer, landscaper, and yoga teacher—I became a psychotherapist.
+First a clinical social worker and later a Certified Jungian Analyst.

 Since 2009 I have worked as a clinical social worker in New York City, in a variety of settings: hospitals, schools, homeless shelters, nursing homes, and mental health clinics.
 In all of these places, I provided psychotherapy to individuals and groups, helping them face and understand the challenges they experienced.